YouTube Animators Are More Popular Than Ever

 Simon’s Cat is an animated series on YouTube about the life of a fat white cat and Simon, his owner.

 Every video posted on this channel tells interesting stories that every pet owner will relate to.

 The channel also features guides to cats and their logic, and entertaining cat shorts.

-The channel is run by Simon Tofield who is an English animator, British wildlife enthusiast, painter, and cat-lover.
+The channel is run by Simon Tofield who is one of the English YouTube animators, British wildlife enthusiast, painter, and cat-lover.

 Being inspired by cartoons, Simon started making art at a young age.
 He made basic flip-books to mimic what he saw on the television.

 For animators at any level, learn the essentials of turning your passion into a profitable career.

 GET FREE TRAINING